National Wetland Condition Assessment:

 Physical Alterations (Sum)

-The combined physical alteration indicator showed good condition (low levels of physical stressors) in 18%, fair in 44%, and poor in 36% of wetland area across the United States.
+The combined physical alteration indicator showed good condition (low levels of physical stressors) in 17%, fair in 40% and poor in 42% of wetland area across the United States.
 The remaining 2% of wetland area was unassessed.
-Each of the physical alteration indicators included in the combined indicator showed good condition in 40% or more of wetland area.
-The finding that only 18% of area was in good condition for the combined indicator illustrates that many sites are subject to multiple physical alterations.
+Each of the physical alteration indicators included in the combined indicator showed good condition in 42% or more of wetland area.
+The finding that only 17% of area was in good condition for the combined indicator illustrates that many sites are subject to multiple physical alterations.

 CHEMICAL INDICATORS

-Chemical stressors affecting wetland conditions include excess nutrients, metals, organic toxins, and others.
+Chemical stressors affecting wetland conditions include excess nutrients, metals, organic toxins and others.
 These stressors can disrupt nutrient cycles, affect plant and animal growth, and be detrimental to human health.
-Three chemical indicators of stress were developed for NWCA 2016 using data from samples collected at each site: a soil heavy metal indicator and two water chemistry parameters (total nitrogen and total phosphorus).
+Three chemical indicators of stress were developed for the NWCA using data from samples collected at each site: a soil heavy metal indicator and two water chemistry parameters (total nitrogen and total phosphorus).
 At some sites, collecting a soil sample was impossible because of ponded water or other site conditions on the sampling day.
 Water samples were only collected at sites where surface water was available.

 Soil Heavy Metals